Stop the World – I Want to Get Off

 Stop the World – I Want to Get Off is a 1961 musical with a book, music, and lyrics by Leslie Bricusse and Anthony Newley.
+In 1966 Warner Bros. released a film adaptation of the play.
+In 1996, a film version was produced for TV, made for the A&E Network.

-According to Oscar Levant, the play's title was derived from graffiti.
+According to Oscar Levant, the play's title was derived from a graffito.

 Plot

 The show, set against a circus backdrop, focuses on Littlechap from the moment of his birth until his death.
-Each time something unsatisfactory happens, he calls out 'Stop the world!' and addresses the audience.
-After being born, going through school, and finding work as a tea-boy, his first major step towards improving his lot is to marry his boss' daughter Evie after getting her pregnant out of wedlock.
-Saddled with the responsibilities of a family, he is given a job in his father-in-law's factory.
+Each time something unsatisfactory happens, he calls out "Stop the world!" and addresses the audience.
+His progress through school, like his birth, having been briefly portrayed, he first finds work as an office helper performing menial tasks, or tea boy.
+A little later, his first major step toward improving his lot is to marry his boss' daughter Evie after getting her pregnant out of wedlock; now saddled with the responsibilities of a family, he is given a job in his father-in-law's factory.
 He has two daughters, Susan and Jane, but truly longs for a son.
 He allows his growing dissatisfaction with his existence to lead him into the arms of various women in his business travels—Russian official Anya, German domestic Ilse, and American cabaret singer Ginnie—as he searches for something better than he has.
 He becomes rich and successful and is elected to public office.
-Only in his old age does he realize that what he always had, the love of his wife, was more than enough to sustain him.
-But Evie dies, and Littlechap comes to terms with his own selfishness while writing his memoirs.
-At the moment of his death, he watches his second daughter give birth to a son.
+Only in his old age does he realize that what he has had all along, the love of his wife, was more than enough to sustain him.
+But Evie dies.
+Littlechap comes to terms with his own selfishness while writing his memoirs.
+As death approaches, he watches his second daughter give birth to a son.
 When the boy nearly dies, Littlechap intervenes and allows Death to take him instead.
-He then mimes his own birth, beginning the cycle once again.
+In that final moment, Littlechap mimes his own birth, beginning the cycle once again.